ihesp/rcesm1/_sources/modify_params.rst

 Modifying R-CESM parameters
 ================================

+Please note that for models like ROMS configurable options are chosen during both compilation and running phases.
+Since the source code always contain files required during compilation stage, their list is not presented here.
+But the important files for the compilation phase are discussed in detail.
+Since the files needed during model running phase (for a new experiment) are not available as a package like the R-CESM source code, their list is presented for each component model.
+Again, most important among these are discussed in detail.

 Depending on the component, there are different ways to change the physics and other model runtime parameters.
 For native CESM components, such as the top level driver CPL7 & CIME, and the land model CLM4, please follow the official CESM documentation on how to modify the model parameters.